• shopgear

 • And being pro-quality I wanted to use really good quality components for pots, switches, caps, connectors - without making the thing so expensive no-one would buy it

-I decided I should have a parametric EQ and, yes, I know historically guitarists don't have a good relationship with these, but they are SO useful for tone sculpting.
-I looked at a few types of circuit and listed to them, finally settling on one.
-I decided I wanted a clean boost/cut too so I could fix a signal level (too low OR too high).
+I decided I should have a parametric EQ, yes I know historically guitarists don't have a good relationship with these, but they are SO useful for tone sculpting it's just people have trouble understanding them.
+I looked at a few types of EQ circuit and listed to them, finally settling on one.
+I decided I also wanted a clean boost/cut so I could fix a signal level (too low OR too high) or just provide some boost into an amp input.

-I also wanted this thing to have as few knows as possible so pretty much ANYONE could understand how to use it (that I think has been the hurdle with parametri EQs in the past - fine for sound engineers but not so fine for plain old players).
+I wanted this thing to have as few knows as possible so pretty much ANYONE could understand how to use it (as I said earlier that has been the hurdle with parametric EQs in the past - fine for sound engineers but not so fine for plain old players).

-So I made a prototype which was anything but low noise, but it did work:
+So I made a prototype which was anything but low noise, but it did actually work:

 •